kblin/DTU-python-course/_episodes/12-biopython.md

 ---
 title: "Biopython"
-teaching: 15
+teaching: 10
-exercises: 15
+exercises: 10
 questions:
 - "How do I handle sequence files?"
 objectives:
 - "Use Biopython to parse and write sequence files"
 - "Get to know other useful Biopython components"
 keypoints:
+- "Install and load Biopython"
+- "Use Biopython to load sequence files"
+- "Work with sequence records"
+- "Convert formats"
-- "FIXME"
+- ""
 ---
 ## What is Biopython